1999–2000 Ranji Trophy

-The 1999–2000 Ranji Trophy was the 66th season of the Ranji Trophy.
+The 1999–2000 Ranji Trophy was the 66th season of the Ranji Trophy, the premier frist-class cricket tournament of India. it took place between October 1999 and April 2000.
 Mumbai defeated Hyderabad by 297 runs in the final.
-V. V. S. Laxman set new seasonal records of 1415 runs and eight hundreds.
+Hyderabad's V. V. S. Laxman set a new record scoring 1,415 runs and eight hundreds in the season.
 Kanwaljit Singh's 62 wickets is the second best for a season, after Bishan Bedi's 64 wickets in 1974-75.
 During the tournament, Rajeev Nayyar made the longest innings in first-class cricket, batting for 1,015 minutes for Himachal Pradesh against Jammu & Kashmir.